 ‘A sensitive, moving and finely textured account of Franklin’s years in London’ – Guardian.

 George is a Fellow of the Royal Historical Society and the Royal Society of Arts.
 He is the 2018/9 Dr William M. and Betty H. Busey Family Fellow at the Fred W. Smith National Library for the Study of George Washington at Mount Vernon; and a continuing Makin Fellow of the Eccles Centre for American Studies at the British Library.
 George was previously a 2014 & 2017 International Fellow at the Robert H. Smith International Center for Jefferson Studies at Monticello.

-    George’s other published books are Fatal Colours, Towton 1461, England’s Most Brutal Battle; and Fatal Rivalry, Flodden 1513.
-His next book, Christmas Traditions from British Library Publishing, is coming in September 2019.
+George’s other published books are Fatal Colours, Towton 1461, England’s Most Brutal Battle; Fatal Rivalry, Flodden 1513; and Christmas Traditions.

 George is a history graduate of Pembroke College, Cambridge, where he was awarded a Foundation Exhibition.
 His home is in Kew, a stone’s throw from the Royal Botanic Gardens.